jenkinsci/jira-plugin/README.md

 #### About the plugin

-This plugin integrates with Jenkins the [Atlassian JIRA Software](http://www.atlassian.com/software/jira/) (both Cloud and Server versions).
+This plugin integrates with Jenkins the [Atlassian Jira Software](http://www.atlassian.com/software/jira/) (both Cloud and Server versions).

-#### Usage with JIRA Cloud
+#### Usage with Jira Cloud

-With Atlassian JIRA Cloud, it's not possible to create a user without an email, so you need to create API token that will be used as a _service user_ by Jenkins to execute API calls to JIRA Cloud - follow [Atlassian API tokens documentation](https://confluence.atlassian.com/cloud/api-tokens-938839638.html)
+With Atlassian Jira Cloud, it's not possible to create a user without an email, so you need to create API token that will be used as a _service user_ by Jenkins to execute API calls to Jira Cloud - follow [Atlassian API tokens documentation](https://confluence.atlassian.com/cloud/api-tokens-938839638.html)

 Then create a global Jenkins credential:
 - put *Atlassian ID email* as username